rahul-gharat/dronahq-docs/docs/self-hosted-deployment/environment-variables.md

 #### `GCLOUD_STORAGE_BUCKET_NAME`
 This is the storage bucket where DronaHQ will upload application resources and user files.
 This bucket will also serve some resources for your applications.

+#### `GCLOUD_IAM_ROLE_ACCESS`
+Set to `true` to enable IAM role-based access control for Google Cloud services.
+When enabled, the application will use assigned IAM roles for authentication and authorization.
+Defaults to `false` if not set.
+This is useful for restricting access based on predefined roles.
+Ensure the necessary IAM roles are assigned to avoid permission issues.

 ## Automation